Back to Speakers Homepage

 He learned first-hand that Traumatic Brain Injury (TBI) survivors go through physical, mental and emotional changes throughout their recovery.
 Not only did he face the agonizing pain of being denied the chance to defend his gold medal, Connor also has no memory of competing in his final Olympics – the moment he trained his entire life for.

-Connor realized that just like in training, life is not about being perfect or getting everything 100% right.
+Connor realized that just like in training, life is not about being perfect or getting everything 100% correct.
 People focus on the last 1% when it’s actually the 99% that creates champions.
 It wasn’t the last 1% – a second Olympic gold – that would make Connor a champion.
-It was the 99% of who he already was that made him a champion.
+It was the 99% of who he already was that made him a winner.
+Connor learned the importance of mental health and having to rebuild yourself when everything goes completely wrong.

-After 11 months, he was officially fully recovered and cleared to ride again.
+After a year of rehabilitation, he was officially fully recovered and cleared to ride again.
 Determined to not let his final race define 22 years of riding, on day one he jumped on his bike and rode again to conquer the fear that threatened to keep him off the track.
 Understandably anxious to hit routine jumps, he took them on and beat the demons that chased him.

 In his words: “Don’t let adversity define you.”

-His story has been featured by the Today Show, Sports Illustrated, and Vanity Fair.
+Connor found new passions, hosting the PBS hit show Outdoor Nevada as well as using his story to inspire others around the country.
+Connor continues to provide commentary for BMX events, including for NBC Olympic broadcasts.
+He also occasionally rides and coaches BMX, with no passion for his sport lost to the worst of Olympic scenarios.
+The Today Show, Sports Illustrated, and Vanity Fair have featured his story.
 He was part of the Polo Ralph Lauren Sport campaign, has been a guest at the White House, and was nominated for a Nickelodeon Kids Choice Award.

 Less